SchwarzIT/onyx/apps/docs/src/basics/appearance.md

 The choice of radius has a big impact to the whole appearance of an UI.
 With radius tokens it is easy to customize this visual basis.

 ::: warning Attention
-The base value for radius that is used for components is `4 px`.
+The base value for radius that is used for components is `4px`.

 For examples, buttons are using this value.
 Sometimes buttons or other elements are used inside another component.
 This leads to a larger radius of the outside component to keep the visual appearance homogenous.
 :::